Identification and Debiased Learning of Causal Effects with General Instrumental Variables: Introduction

-Despite identifying the ATE, there are several classical frameworks dealing with continuous IV.
-The generalized method of moments (GMM) provides a unifying and flexible parametric framework under the IV setting \citep{hansen1982large}.
+Despite the nonparametric identification of ATEs or mean potential outcomes, several classical frameworks have been well developed to handle continuous IVs.
+The generalized method of moments provides a unifying and flexible parametric framework for estimation under IV settings \citep{hansen1982large}.
 It estimates structural parameters of interest by solving the corresponding moment conditions.
 It encompasses traditional methods like two-stage least squares \citep{sargan1958estimation, wooldridge2010econometric} as a special case and extends naturally to situations with multiple instruments, heteroskedasticity, and other complexities.

-Nonparametric IV methods represent another flexible and widely adopted framework, particularly suited for settings where the structural relationships between variables are complex and cannot be adequately captured by parametric models \citep{newey2003instrumental,darolles2011nonparametric,severini2012efficiency,AiChen2012,newey2013nonparametric,Chen_2018}.
+Nonparametric IV methods represent another important and widely adopted framework, particularly suitable for settings where the structural relationships between variables are complex and cannot be adequately captured by parametric models \citep{newey2003instrumental,darolles2011nonparametric,severini2012efficiency,AiChen2012,newey2013nonparametric,Chen_2018}.
 By avoiding restrictive assumptions on functional forms, these methods enable flexible, data-driven estimation of treatment and outcome models.
-Notably, proximal causal inference methods are closely related to nonparametric IV techniques and have emerged as effective approaches to address unmeasured confounding \citep{miao2018identifying,tchetgen2024introduction,cui2024semiparametric}.
+In particular, proximal causal inference methods are closely related to nonparametric IV techniques and have emerged as effective approaches to address unmeasured confounding when identifying ATEs \citep{miao2018identifying,tchetgen2024introduction,cui2024semiparametric}.